-My name is Lyn and I write multicultural fiction (book club fiction, women’s fiction).
-I signed with my wonderful agent, Rachel Brooks of BookEnds Literary Agency in January of 2019, and she sold my debut to Berkley, an imprint of Penguin Random House, five months later.
-My debut, THE TIGER MOM’S TALE will launch on July 6, 2021, and my second book, Red Thread of Fate is coming out on February 8, 2022 (only 5 more months!).
+My name is Lyn and I write multicultural fiction (book club fiction, women’s fiction), suspense/thriller, and YA.
+I signed with my wonderful agent, Rachel Brooks of BookEnds Literary Agency in January of 2019, and she sold my debut to Berkley, an imprint of Penguin Random House, soon after.
+My debut, The Tiger Mom’s Tale just launched on July 6, 2021, and my second book, Red Thread of Fate is coming out on February 8, 2022 (only 5 more months!).

 Other interesting (or not) facts about me: I’m a certified personal trainer and fitness and yoga instructor.
 I am also a purse designer with an Etsy shop.
-I live on a lake in the suburbs of New York City with my FDNY fireman husband, our eight year old son, and our dachshund Lokie.
-We started fostering dogs during the pandemic because we lost our first dachshund, my beloved Pinot in February (hint, hint: I love stories with dogs in them, but not if they die!) and Mochi and Cash are foster fails.
+I live on a lake with my FDNY fireman husband, our nine-year-old son, and our three dogs, Lokie, Mochi, and Cash.
+We started fostering dogs during the pandemic because we lost our first dachshund, my beloved Pinot last year (hint, hint: I love stories with dogs in them, but not if they die!) and Mochi and Cash are foster fails.

 What I’m Looking For

-Contemporary Fiction (Literary, Commercial, UpMarket, Book Club), Domestic Suspense, Women’s Fiction, Rom-Coms, Contemporary Romance and Memoir
+Contemporary Fiction (Literary, Commercial, UpMarket, Book Club), Suspense/Thrillers, Women’s Fiction, Rom-Coms, Contemporary Romance

 It can be literary, commercial, upmarket, book club, etc. as long as it’s contemporary, I want to see it.
 I especially love “secrets and lies” stories, so if your book has any of that, I want to read it.
-I also love books set in other countries, or in the US, but about a culture or heritage that has been underrepresented.
+I love books set in other countries or about underrepresented voices, culture, heritage, disability or any other groups not typically seen in novels.
 Travel, food, dogs are also big yeses for me.
 But above all else, I want a story with an amazing voice I can fall in love with.
-I especially love sarcastic voices, witty banter and clever plot lines that haven’t been overdone.
+I especially love sarcastic voices, witty banter, and clever plot lines that haven’t been overdone.

-Books I love: Such a Fun Age by Kiley Reid, Interior Chinatown by Charles Yu, Crazy Rich Asians by Kevin Kwan, Stay by Allie Larkin, Where’d You Go, Bernadette by Maria Semple
+Books I Love: Interior Chinatown by Charles Yu, Crazy Rich Asians by Kevin Kwan, The People We Keep by Allie Larkin, Dial A for Aunties by Jesse Q. Sutanto

 This category is my new obsession.
 I’ve been binge reading suspense and thrillers.
 I also love domestic suspense in the vein of Liane Moriarty.
 For me, the storyline has to grip me right from the first page and make me want to keep turning to see what happens.
 I want the book to keep me guessing.
 And if it has a character driven plot, even better.
 Meaning it’s not just a suspense for suspense sake.
 I want to get to know the lives of the MCs, know what drives them and what makes them make the choices they do.
 Most of all, I want to be surprised, or at least say, I didn’t see that coming.
-I am a huge fan of Liane Moriarty, which I categorize as a cross between women’s fiction and domestic suspense.
-Cross over books like that will pique my interest.

 Rom-Coms and Contemporary Romance

 I love a good rom-com and contemporary romance (no historical romance for me).
 I enjoy sarcastic wit and even cheesy humor if it’s done right.
 Heat level should be appropriate for the book and work into the story.
 I’m open to all relationships (not just female/male) and not just able-bodied, typical characters that we’ve seen before.
 I’d love to see something new, no matter how you identify.
 Surprise me.
 Open up my mind.
 Teach me something I’m not familiar with.
-I want to root for the main characters to get together, even if there are obstacles in the way.
-I’d love to see something different – a situation that is true to life but not overdone yet.
-But again, voice is what matters to me.
+I want to root for the main characters to get together, no matter what the obstacles they have.
+Again, voice is what matters to me.
 I want a voice that will pull me into the story and make me care what happens to them.
 The MC can be unlikeable, as long as I can get into their head and understand why.
-Anything with food, dogs, secrets, beaches, lake life, small towns, travel, yoga, fitness and other countries shoots to the top of my interest pile.
+Anything with food, dogs, secrets, beaches, lake life, small towns, travel, yoga, fitness, and other countries shoots to the top of my interest pile.

 What I’m NOT Looking For

-I will not be taking Science Fiction, Fantasy, Thrillers and Mysteries.
+I will not be taking Science Fiction, Fantasy, Historical, Memoirs, and Mysteries.
 While I love all these books, I don’t know enough about them to mentor them.
-But in any of the categories I listed above, if there is some element of SFF, Suspense, Thriller, Mystery, that’s fine.
+But in any of the categories I listed above, if there is some element of SFF, Suspense, Mystery, that’s fine.
 Magical Realism like Alice Hoffman in any of the categories listed above is also fine.

-I will most likely pass on books with on the page pet deaths, abuse against children or helpless people, and overt racism.
-If any of these are referred to or is something that happened, it’s fine-I just don’t want to read about it as it’s happening.
-Other than that, I’m pretty open to any tropes, themes and topics.
+I will most likely pass on books with on the page pet deaths.
+If it is referred to or is something that happened, it’s fine-I just don’t want to read about it as it’s happening.
+Other than that, I’m pretty open to any tropes, themes, and topics.
 They can be heavy or light, funny or sad.
-As long as the voice and concept draw me in and make me want to read it, it will pique my interest.
+As long as the voice and concept draw me in and make me want to read it.

-Sometimes, I don’t know I want something until I see it.
-If you’re not sure based on what you read above, feel free to ask in the comments or on twitter.
+If you have any questions, feel free to ask in the comments here or on twitter.

 My Critique Style

 However, I am looking for a mentee who is open to new ideas and perspectives.
-Someone who is willing to consider why I think something should be changed/deleted/added to.
 My ideal mentee would be someone who is willing and eager to work hard, to dig deep and listen to my critiques with an open mind.
 You need a very thick skin in the publishing business, and the sooner you can start building that skin, the better.
 Which means I don’t tend to sugarcoat my critiques (but I am never cruel or mean!).
-We probably wouldn’t work well together if you can’t take constructive criticism without being offended, we probably wouldn’t be a good fit.
+If you can’t take constructive criticism without being offended, we probably wouldn’t be a good fit.

-I also would like to point out that I’m not a magician.
+I also would like to point out again that I’m not a magician.
 A lot of people have the mistaken idea that if they get into Pitch Wars, it guarantees that they will sign with an agent and get a publishing deal.
 This is not always true.
-Many mentors are writers just like you, just further down the journey than you are.
 I can only work with you to get the most polished manuscript you can, but I cannot guarantee that you will sign with an agent and get a deal.
-So if that is what you expect from Pitch Wars, I’m not the right mentor for you.
+So if that is the only thing you want out of Pitch Wars, I’m not the right mentor for you.

 But if you are entering Pitch Wars to find someone to help improve your book, an ally who will support you, cheer for you and keep in touch with you after Pitch Wars is over, then I may be a good mentor for you.
-I learned so much from writers who are ahead of me and want to pass this along.
 And if you sign with an agent?
 Then, heck yes, I will be there to scream with you and cheer.
 And if you don’t right away?
 I will still be there to support you and urge you to continue working on your craft.
 Because a lot of what makes someone succeed in this business is sheer stubbornness not to give up and hard work.

-If you want to learn more about me, I’ll be doing the #AskMentor Romance Chat on Pitch Wars’ twitter on Wednesday, Sept 16 at 8pm EST. I will also be taking over Pitch Wars’ Instagram account on Thursday Sept 24 all day, posting sneak peeks of a day in the life of a mentor and answering any questions you have about publishing and Pitch Wars.
+If you want to learn more about me, I’ll be taking over Pitch Wars’ Instagram account on Tuesday Sept 14 all day, posting sneak peeks of a day in the life of a mentor and answering any questions you have about publishing and Pitch Wars.

 Good luck to everyone entering Pitch Wars, not just those submitting to me.
-Remember, even if you are not chosen, it doesn’t mean you’re not a good writer.
+Remember, it doesn’t mean you’re not a good writer if you are not chosen.
 Pitch Wars is a great way to make connections in the writing community.
 You can find critique partners and connect with writers who are further along in their publishing journey.
 They can help advise and answer questions.
 FYI: I didn’t get picked the year I submitted and I signed with an agent.
 Pitch Wars is not the only way to get an agent.

 Above all else, this should be fun.
 GOOD LUCK!